Yoga for stress management

 Yoga offers many potential health and stress-reducing benefits.
 This video introduces you to five basic yoga poses.
 It's easy to follow along and try the exercises, or just watch to get a sense of basic yoga.
 Let's get started.

 Our 1st pose is the standing forward bend

 Exhale and bend forward from your hip joints, not from your waist.
 As you fold forward, lengthen your torso and move deeper into the pose.
 Then inhale, and return to a standing position.
 Here are some tips to keep in mind as you repeat the exercise.

-Our second pose is called warrior one
+Our 2nd pose is called warrior 1

 To begin, stand squarely.
 Then take a step forward into a high lunge position.
 Keep your feet about hip-width apart.
 Pivot your back foot to a 45-degree angle from your heel.
 Your bending knee should be directly over your ankle, creating a right angle between your thigh and calf.
 You can adjust your feet to be comfortable.
 Inhale and move your arms over your head, palms facing each other.